 Positions in other companies within the Telefónica Group (no executive duties): He is Director of Telefónica Brasil, S.A. and of Telefónica Audiovisual Digital, S.L.U.
 He is also member of the Advisory Boards of Telefónica España and Telefónica Hispanoamérica.

-Board Committees of which he is a member: The Executive Commission (Member), the Regulation and Institutional Committee (Chairman), the Nominating, Compensation and Corporate Governance Committee (Member), and the Sustainability and Quality Committee (Member).
+Board Committees of which he is a member: The Executive Commission (Member), the Nominating, Compensation and Corporate Governance Committee (Member), and the Sustainability and Regulation Committee (Chairman).